GenisWon/BibleBot/README.md

 # Bible Bot

 Bible Bot is a Discord bot which will post reminders in your Discord server for daily Bible discussions.
-The daily Bible chapters are updated live from a Google spreadsheet.
+The daily Bible chapters are updated live from a Google spreadsheet./*

 ## Installation